[Ord. No. 3883, 12-20-2018]

 - Ground level shall be determined by the average elevation of the natural ground level within a radius of fifty (50) feet from the center location of measurement.

-- A structure for the protection and security of communications equipment associated with one (1) or more antennas where direct access to equipment is provided from the exterior and that has horizontal dimensions that do not exceed four (4) feet by four (4) feet, and vertical height that does not exceed six (6) feet.
+- A structure for the protection and security of communications equipment associated with one (1) or more Antenna where direct access to equipment is provided from the exterior and that has horizontal dimensions that do not exceed four (4) feet by six (6) feet and vertical Height that does not exceed six (6) feet.

 - The Community Improvement Director or his/her designee or official acting in such capacity.

-- A. Any freestanding, man-made structure designed for the support of antennas, the presence of which is camouflaged or concealed as an appropriately placed and designed architectural or natural feature.
+- Any free-standing, man-made structure designed for the support of Antenna, the presence of which is camouflaged or concealed as an appropriately placed and designed architectural or natural feature.
 Depending on the location and type of disguise used, such concealment may require placement underground of the utilities leading to the structure.
 Such structures may include but are not limited to clock towers, campaniles, observation towers, light standards, flag poles, and artificial trees.
-For purposes of this definition, a structure "camouflaged or concealed as an appropriately placed and designed architectural or natural feature" shall meet the following additional criteria:
+For purposes of this definition, a structure "camouflaged or concealed as an appropriately-placed and designed architectural or natural feature" shall mean:

 - 1. It is consistent with and contributes to and does not detract from the character and property values and use of the area and neighborhood in which it is located;

-- 3. It cannot be identified as an antenna support structure by persons with reasonable sensibilities and knowledge;
+- 3. It cannot be identified as a Support Structure by persons with reasonable sensibilities and knowledge;

 - EXISTING STRUCTURE